 This is a lively neighborhood that’s very proud to be LGBT-friendly.
-I love coming here during the day to work at one of the cafes and people watch.
-Some of the popular places to grab food include Cupcake Royale, Via Tribuloni, and Dick’s.
+I love coming here to work at one of the cafes during the day, and people watch.
+Popular places to grab food include Cupcake Royale, Via Tribuloni, and Dick’s.

-At night, this is one of the liveliest neighborhoods in the city with bustling bars, clubs, and upscale restaurants.
-Capitol Hill isn’t the quietest place to stay, but if that isn’t an issue you’ll love being able to walk around without needing a car.
+At night, this is one of the liveliest neighborhoods in the city, with bustling bars, clubs, and upscale restaurants, plus plenty of other spots to visit in Capitol Hill.
+While it isn’t the quietest place to stay, but if that isn’t an issue, you’ll love being able to walk around without needing a car.

 Who Should Stay Here: Capitol Hill is one of the best places to stay in Seattle for members of the LGBTQ community or younger travelers looking for a fun nightlife.

 Nearby Attractions: Capitol Hill is a beautiful neighborhood with attractions like the Seattle Japanese Garden and the Seattle Asian Art Museum, the Jimi Hendrix Statue, Lakeview Cemetery, Volunteer Park, and Madison Park.